njahn82/rev_flip_results/results.md

 ![Histogram of average journal size in terms of yearly article volume published.
 Red dashed line represents the median, yellow dashed lined the mean value of the distribution.](results_files/figure-docx/unnamed-chunk-6-1.png)

-### Research Question 3: What is the disciplinary distribution of these journals?
+#### c) Which academic disciplines do the journals belong to?

-Table presents a breakdown by top-level discipline, highlighting that reverse flipped journal could be found in various fields (needs to be discussed).
+Table presents a breakdown by top-level discipline, highlighting that reverse flipped journal are not limited to one field, but can be found across various disciplines.

 Table: Breakdown of reverse flip journals by discipline